igor-p/token-watch/README.md

-This application queries real-time crypto market data, via the Coingecko api, to show a listing of top currencies in a minimalist-inspired interface.
+This application queries current crypto market data, via the CoinGecko api, to show a listing of top currencies in a minimalist-inspired interface.

 Each row in the table has a star icon that allows you to add the token to a watchlist.
 You can see the watchlist in another other tab on the main page.
 Clicking on the star of a watched token will un-watch it.

+The data is currently re-fetched with a long interval to avoid rate-limiting.

 ## Getting API access